BenHooke/parking_app/readme.txt

 the address in the terminal.

-You can then log in as your admin to see the website with all features, register some buildings from the Users page, register a staff member as the admin and log in as them, then you can register as a user and try requesting a parking pass and look at, and approve requests as a staff member or admin.
+You can then log in as your admin to see the website with all features, register some buildings from the Users page, register a staff member as the admin and log in as them, then you can register as a user and approve the request as the admin, then try requesting a parking pass as the user and look at, and approve requests as a staff member or admin.

 There's still much work to do and it's not the prettiest to look at,